minio/docs/source/reference/minio-mc-admin/mc-admin-replicate.rst

             mc admin replicate add minio1 minio2 minio3

-         The following command expands an existing site replication that includes peer site ``minio1`` to an additional peer site, ``minio5``.
+         The following command expands an existing site replication that includes peer sites ``minio1``, ``minio2``, ``minio3``, and ``minio4`` to an additional peer site, ``minio5``.
          ``minio5`` contains no data.
+         List *all* existing peer sites first.
+         List the site to expand to last.

+         If any existing sites are unreachable, first remove the unreachable sites with :mc-cmd:`mc admin replicate rm`, then proceed with the site replication expansion.

          .. code-block:: shell
             :class: copyable

-            mc admin replicate add minio1 minio5
+            mc admin replicate add minio1 minio2 minio3 minio4 minio5

          The following command creates a new site replication configuration with ILM expiration rule synchronization between peer sites ``minio1``, ``minio2``, and ``minio3``.